 Government orders vote on Canada Post contract offer

-- Federal Jobs Minister Patty Hajdu ordered a vote on Canada Post's latest contract offers for over 55,000 unionized postal workers following an ongoing strike that began November 15, 2024.
+- Federal Jobs Minister Patty Hajdu ordered a vote on Canada Post's final contract offer for its unionized workers on Thursday to resolve an 18-month stalemate.

 Report on B.C. port strike says right-to-strike should be preserved